itzdaimy/github-view-bot/README.md

 # Github view but

-A simple github view bot
+A simple github view bot.
+This is not being updated

 ## **⚠️ Warning**